 I am interested reading speculative fiction of all sorts, including science fiction and fantasy.
-My protagonist in y1 is a gay male, and I will be predisposed to review stories that feature LGBT heroes, or others who find joy in life by being true to who they are in spite of obstacles.
+My protagonist in Shape of Secrets is a gay male, so I’m predisposed to review stories that feature LGBT heroes, or others who find joy in life by being true to who they are in spite of obstacles.

 I am not interested in reviewing non-fiction, pure romance novels, stories which promote any particular religion, children’s books, or horror of any type.
 Please do not ask me to review erotica or books about vampires or zombies.

 If you would like to be considered for a review contact me at Zane (dot) Zeitman (at) gmail (dot) com.